 - Cash and cash equivalents amounted to NOK 253.6 million at the end of December 2019 (NOK 360.4 million)

 Private placement of NOK 219.9 million successful placed through new share allocation

 - Net proceeds to be used to advance bemcentinib trial programs in AML and NSCLC, manufacturing scale-up of bemcentinib, biomarker and companion diagnostic development, and phase 1b development of tilvestamab.

 Presentation and Webcast Details

-A presentation by BerGenBio’s senior management team will take place at 10.00 am CET at: Hotel Continental, Stortingsgaten 24/26, 0117 Oslo
+A presentation by BerGenBio’s senior management team will take place today at 10:00 am CEST at:

-The presentation will webcast live and the link will be available at www.bergenbio.com in the section Investors/ Financial Reports.
+The presentation will be webcast live and the link will be available at www.bergenbio.com in the section Investors/Financial Reports.
 A recording will be available shortly after the webcast has finished.

-The results report and the presentation will be available at www.bergenbio.com in the section: Investors/ Financial Reports from 7:00 am CET the same day.
+The results report and presentation will be available at www.bergenbio.com in the section: Investors/Financial Reports from 7:00 am CET the same day.